-As it turns out, the most difficult case is when $K$ is an algebraic number field.
-Wedderburn decomposition can again be achieved in polynomial time \cite{FR}, but computing isomorphisms between central simple $K$-algebras is much harder.
+The case when $\mathbb{K}=\mathbb{Q}$ is particularly interesting due to its applicability to various algorithmic problems.
+Wedderburn decomposition can again be achieved in polynomial time \cite{FR}, but computing isomorphisms between central simple $\mathbb{K}$-algebras is much harder.
 Rónyai \cite{Ronyai} showed that computing an explicit isomorphism between $\A$ (given by structure constants) and $M_2(\mathbb{Q})$ is at least as hard as factoring integers.
-On the other hand, Ivanyos, Rónyai and Schicho proposed an algorithm to compute an isomorphism between $\A$ and $M_n(\mathbb{Q})$ which is allowed to call an oracle for factoring integers.
-Their algorithms is polynomial in the size of the structure constants but is exponential in $n$.
+On the other hand, Ivanyos, Rónyai and Schicho \cite{IRS} proposed an algorithm to compute an isomorphism between $\A$ and $M_n(\mathbb{Q})$ which is allowed to call an oracle for factoring integers.
+The running time of the algorithm is polynomial in the size of the structure constants, but it is exponential in $n$.